 Oracle Weblogic Server is the application server on which we have forms, oacore and other applications (In R12.2 Access Gate is also deployed on this WebLogic Domain).

-In a typical Non-SSO environment, user try to access EBS 12.2 URL and submit username and password.
+In a typical Non-SSO environment, a user tries to access EBS 12.2 URL and submit username and password.
 Then username and password will be validated against FND_USER table in EBS 12.2 database.

-When you integrate Oracle E-Business suite with Oracle Access Manager(OAM), then the flow is slightly different.
-In SSO environment we deploy two components, Oracle Access Manager and Oracle Internet Directory (OUD is supported from 12.2.5+) which is a LDAP Server.
+When you integrate Oracle E-Business Suite with Oracle Access Manager(OAM), then the flow is slightly different.
+In SSO environment we deploy two components, Oracle Access Manager and Oracle Internet Directory (OUD is supported from 12.2.5+) which is an LDAP Server.